202soft/jsio.js/Readme.md

 <br/>

-> I use it every days on my Angular 3 project
+> I use it every days in production on my Angular 3 project
 >
 > -- <cite>Chuck Norris</cite>